-I. Multiple Myeloma Infection Prophylaxis (off-label) (must meet all):
+J. Multiple Myeloma Infection Prophylaxis (off-label) (must meet all):

-- 1. Diagnosis of multiple myeloma (MM) with stable plateau phase disease; - 2.
-Prescribed by or in consultation with an hematologist, oncologist, or immunologist; - 3.
-Current (within the last 6 months) hypogammaglobulinemia as evidenced by two separate measurements of immunoglobulin G (IgG) level less than 400 mg/dL; - 4.
-Member has had recurrent serious bacterial infections (e.g., requiring IV antibiotics, hospitalization, or consultation with an infectious disease specialist) within the past 12 months: - 5.
-Member meets one of the following (a or b): - a.
-Request is for Gammagard unless there is a specific health plan-preferred immune globulin product; - b.
-Failure of Gammagard (or health plan-preferred immune globulin product) unless contraindicated or clinically significant adverse effects are experienced; Immune globulin products are generally interchangeable and it is at the health plan's discretion to prefer a clinically appropriate alternative product based on the time of request - 6.
+- 1. Diagnosis of multiple myeloma (MM); - 2.
+Prescribed by or in consultation with a hematologist, oncologist, or immunologist; - 3.
+One of the following (a or b): - a.
+If member has received or currently receiving treatment with BCMA-targeted CAR T-cell (e.g., idecabtagene vicleucel or ciltacabtagene autoleucel) or bispecific antibody therapy (e.g, elranatamab-bcmm,or teclistamab-cqyv), current (within the last 6 months) hypogammaglobulinemia as evidenced by two separate measurements of immunoglobulin G (IgG) level less than 400 mg/dL; - b.
+Both of the following (i or ii): - Current (within the last 6 months) hypogammaglobulinemia as evidenced by two separate measurements of immunoglobulin G (IgG) level less than 400 mg/dL; - ii.
+Member has had recurrent serious bacterial infections (e.g., requiring IV antibiotics, hospitalization, or consultation with an infectious disease specialist) within the past 12 months;

+- 4. Member meets one of the following (a, b, c, d, or e):\ - \For Illinois HIM requests, the step therapy requirements below do not apply as of 1/1/2026 per IL HB 5395 - a.
+Request is for the treatment associated with cancer for a State with regulations against step therapy in certain oncology settings (see Appendix G); - b.
+Request is for Gammagard or Gamunex-C unless there is a specific health planpreferred\ immune globulin product; - c.
+Failure of Gammagard and Gamunex-C (or health plan-preferred\ immune globulin product); - d.
+Member has intolerance or contraindication to Gammagard and Gamunex-C (or health plan-preferred\ immune globulin product), or if Gammagard and Gamunex-C (or health plan-preferred\ immune globulin product) are both unavailable due to shortage, member must use Gammaked, unless contraindicated or clinically significant adverse effects are experienced; - e.
+Gammagard (or health plan-preferred\ immune globulin product), Gamunex-C, and Gammaked, are all unavailable due to shortage, and request is for an immune globulin product other than those listed; - \Immune globulin products are generally interchangeable and it is at the health plan's discretion to prefer a clinically appropriate alternative product based on the time of request - 5.
 Request meets one of the following (a or b) [Note: for adults, calculate dosing based on TBW or IBW, whichever is less.
 For obese members, use adjBW.
 (See Appendix F for weight-based dosing calculations.)]: - a.
 Dose does not exceed 400 mg per kg IV every 3 weeks; - b.
 Dose is supported by practice guidelines or peer-reviewed literature for the relevant off-label use (prescriber must submit supporting evidence).